-If you’ve landed a job in China, you’ll need a work visa and for that you will need to undergo a medical examination at a Chinese hospital.
+If you’ve landed a job in China, you’ll need a China work visa and for that you will need to undergo a medical checkup at a Chinese hospital.

 Such checks are a requirement of the Chinese entry-exit bureau and must be carried out in a government-recognized hospital.
-In the major cities, such as Shanghai and Beijing, there are entire hospitals specifically dedicated to carrying examinations out for foreigners applying for a work permit.
+As with all visa-related issue, there are conflicting stories about how and where you can have your examination carried out.

 The examinations will be straightforward and not involve anything particularly too intimate.

-If you are in a smaller city or area away from the main urban centres, there will likely be no specialized facility and the whole experience may be something of an adventure – however.
+If you are in a smaller city or area away from the main urban centers, there will likely be no specialized facility and the whole experience may be something of an adventure.
 In smaller cities it is quite common that the average person has not had a close encounter with a foreigner, that includes medical staff.

 If you are not of East Asian ethnicity, be prepared for laughs or giggles from hospital staff at your appearance – especially if you have hairy arms or legs, as this is often considered a key distinguishing feature by Chinese people when it comes to comparing their physical appearance with those of different racial backgrounds.

 Whilst to some people, such reactions may understandably seem a little inappropriate or even rude, they are not meant to be disrespectful and are simply a reflection of the fact that most Chinese people are simply not used to foreigners and their appearance.
 In fact many Chinese feel a little shy around foreigners and such reactions are often made out of sheer nervousness.

 Similarly, if you can speak Chinese, prepare to hear some very direct remarks from hospital staff about your appearance.
 You may or may not find these amusing, but they can be used as an icebreaker and staff will most likely express surprise that you can speak their language when you respond to their comments!